 Have, minimally, an overall “B” unweighted academic average (3.0 or better on a 4.0 scale).

-Be a graduating high school senior who has applied to one or more accredited colleges or universities. or
+Be a graduating high school senior who has applied to one or more accredited colleges or universities.
+(For Florida Chapter scholarships only, preference will be given to students who plan to attend an accredited college or university in Florida.)

-Plan to major in business, one of the physical sciences, technology, engineering or mathematics fields in preparation for a career in the energy sector. ,
+Plan to major in business or one of the physical sciences, technology, engineering or mathematics fields in preparation for a career in the energy sector.
+Example majors include but are not limited to the following academic disciplines:

+physical sciences - physics, chemistry

+technology - computer science

+engineering - mechanical, electrical, computer, chemical, nuclear, environmental, civil, agricultural/biological, industrial, materials science

+mathematics - applied mathematics, all branches of mathematics

-Be a member of a class or group of individuals who has been historically underrepresented in the sciences, technology, engineering and math related disciplines. theneed-based (Financial need is not a consideration for other Florida Chapter, regional and national awards.)
+Be a member of a class or group of individuals who has been historically underrepresented in the sciences, technology, engineering and math related disciplines.

+If applying for the Florida Chapter need-based scholarship, exhibits financial need and meets all other eligibility criteria.
+(Financial need is not a consideration for other Florida Chapter, regional and national awards.)

 Selection